 Because expectations may vary widely, it’s important to clarify your role upfront.

-You need to have a mutually agreed upon definition of success, clarify how your performance will be judged, and reconcile these with the scope of the role.
+You need to have a mutually agreed upon definition of success.
+Clarify how your performance will be judged.
+Reconcile these with the scope of the role.

 Ensure senior sponsorship